Merinjohnv/to-do-list-app/README.md

 ##  Features
 - Add new tasks
-- Mark tasks as completed (✔ strike-through)
+- Mark tasks as completed
-- Delete individual tasks (✖)
+- Delete individual tasks
 - Clear all tasks
 - Persistent storage using localStorage
 - Responsive and modern UI